peterjaap/Monuriki/README.md

-# Shangrila HTML5/JS version
+# Monukiri HTML5/JS version

-The Bridges of Shangrila is a board game created by Leo Colovini and published by 999 Games (amongst others).
+Monukiri is a digital board game and is based on The Bridges of Shangrila.
+This is a board game created by Leo Colovini and published by 999 Games (amongst others).
 More info is available on [Boardgamegeek.com](http://boardgamegeek.com/boardgame/8190/the-bridges-of-Shangrila).

-As a fun exercise and to familiarize myself with building games in HTML5/JS, I've set out to recreate this game in a digital form pure as a hobby.
+As a fun exercise and to familiarize myself with building games in HTML5/JS, I've set out to create this game in a digital form pure as a hobby.

 # Screenshots
 These are obviously screenshots from the devving-in-progress stage.